 Not directly, mind you, but I do get jealous when he glides his fingertips over that magic board, and it's never my precinct or even state that zooms up large and significant in the outcome of the election.
 It's always some burg in Ohio or other swing state, never reliably blue Maryland and our taken-for-granted 10 electoral votes.

-Election Day suspense, Precinct 11-16 in Carney.
+Which is why I spent part of yesterday in one of the few nearby places I could find with any sort of Election Day suspense, Precinct 11-16 in Carney.
 In 2004, the Baltimore County precinct was almost evenly split between President Bush and John Kerry - 487 voted to re-elect the Republican, and just 12 fewer went with the losing Democrat.

 In a state of much voter predictability, the precinct seems to have true diversity - political, racial and ethnic; long-timers and newcomers; single-family homes and apartment complexes - and one uniting factor.

 "There's really affordable housing here," said Stefani Manowski, 35, a John McCain voter who has lived in the neighborhood for about 11 years.

 Four years after splitting the presidential vote, which way would 11-16 go?
 We don't have precinct data yet, but interviews with voters and election judges yesterday showed much the same trends as were apparent nationwide.
 High turnout, first and foremost, and a lot of new voters.